engyasin/Offline_MOT/Readme.md

 ## Workflow

-Three methods are applied for detection and tracking in this project, namely in the order of thier priority:
+Three methods are applied for the detection and tracking in this project.
+They are ,in the order of their priority:

 * Background Substraction: This method are used on every frame to detect the forground objects which contain any moving object.
 If these objects are already tracked then nothing happen.
 Otherwise, it would be added and tracked as candidate objects (white boxes)

 * Tracking with a filter like KCF (Kernelized Correlation Filter), which only needs the first bounding box of the object to track.
 These objects will continue to be tracked as long as the tracker keep giving results successfuly.
 Otherwise, the object will not be updated to a new position and a detection step is performed

 * Detection with a network model like Yolo: This is performed only for every *N* frame as set in the `config.py` file.
-If the object is already tracked then it is confirmed or set to a class type, otherwise nothing happen (only a message saying that something is detected but wasn't there previously)
+If the object is already tracked then it is confirmed and set to a class type, otherwise nothing happen (only a message saying that something is detected but wasn't there previously)

 All these three steps are done for every object and the result is recorded for every frame.
 If one object keep failing all the steps then it will be deleted after a defined number of times.